PG Cert/PG Dip/MSc Official Statistics

 Professional development structure

 The programme is structured as a series of modules that run in one-week slots throughout the academic year.
-Some modules are run in London and Newport at the ONS and some in Southampton in the Social Statistics Research Centre at the University.
+Some modules are run in Newport at the ONS and some in Southampton in the Social Statistics Research Centre at the University.
 Seventeen of the 23 modules are run each year, so there is some rotation of modules, particularly those that are optional.
-The taught component (eight compulsory modules and eight option modules) must be completed within four and a half academic years.
-In addition, 12 months is allocated to the dissertation, starting from the fifth year of enrollment.
-Thus, the maximum duration of registration is five years.
+The taught component (eight compulsory modules and eight option modules) must be completed within three and a half academic years.
+In addition, six months is allocated to the dissertation.
+Thus, the maximum duration of registration is four years.

 If you have completed eight modules (of which at least four should be specified compulsory modules) in your first two years of registration, you can choose to be awarded a Postgraduate Certificate (PG Cert) in Official Statistics as an exit point.